JeffreyRobertLynch/glassbox-xai/README.md

 ---

-## Basic Mask Output vs Ground Truth Mask
+## Model Mask Output vs. Ground Truth Mask

 **A single batch featuring mean performance, batch 78, is displayed across all visuals for transparency.
-This batch's performance metrics closely match Model 1's performance on the full 1000 image test set.**
+This batch's performance metrics closely match Model 1's performance on the full 1000 image test set (Dice 0.875, IoU 0.8).**

-**However, all functions are fully modular and can be passed any model, batch, layer, or XAI technique.**
+**All functions are fully modular and can be passed any model, batch, or layer.**

 **All outputs generated and recorded at time of inference.**